shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/02_ai_feedback_loop_example.md

 They create in a different way, and their outcome is a little different.
 And we should expect the same from automating software creation.

-## A reality of imperfection
-There's a fundamental truth about "making things": it's not going to be perfect.
-The specification might not be clear, some implicit assumption might be incorrect, and of course a simple mistake might sneak in.
-Randomness will happen.

-We are imperfect humans in imperfect teams, building imperfect products in an imperfect reality.

-And it is the same with AI.
-LLMs have limits, and they have randomness built in.
-So when AI makes a change, sometimes it won't be what we need.
-It's not going to be the same imperfections a human creates, but it'll happen.

-## The almighty feedback loop
-The way to deal with this reality is to iterate.
-We all know this, it's our day-to-day.
-1. We plan - decide what to do next.
-1. Then we do the thing.
-1. We verify - get feedback (check if that thing is a step in the right direction).

-Then, given that new information from the feedback - we go back to the beginning.
-1. Plan
-1. Do
-1. Verify

-And again and again...

-For me, this feedback loop is the main mental model for thinking about software development processes.

-Product might iterate on UX details, a complex project would be built in iterations.
-And so would an individual development task.

-You write some code, then you test and fix and test again.
-Deploy to staging and test some more, fixing again if you find a new bug etc. etc.

-This is an essential part of dealing with imperfection or randomness.
-If things sometimes go wrong, we need to know to spot the error and fix it.
-It's always an auto-correcting feedback loop.

 ## The size of an iteration
 The shorter a feedback loop is, the better.